-LACDA will commit 5100% of expected annual voucher attrition to assist Los Angeles County-based homeless persons and families as follows :
+2. Homeless Preference: LACDA will commit 100% of expected annual voucher attrition to assist Los Angeles County-based homeless persons and families.

-Homeless persons and families must be referred for an application v a the Continuum of Care (CoC) Coordinated Entry System (CES) and/or partner agencies under contract or Memorandum of Understanding with LACDA.
+Homeless persons and families must be referred for an application via the CoC, CES, and/or partner agencies under contract or Memorandum of Understanding with LACDA.
 Partner agencies must be participating in the homeless initiatives and may include those that assist homeless person's and families in a transitional or permanent supportive housing program supported by homeless initiatives.
 The referring agency must certify the homeless or housing status of those referred through the CoC CES.

-2. Additionally, families already on the waiting list who declare themselves homeless, but not referred by partner agencies, must provide certification from a government organization or other organization that is qualified to determine homelessness or housing status (see to section 4.4.2 Verification of Preferences).
+Additionally, families already on the waiting list who declare themselves homeless, but not referred by partner agencies, must provide certification from a CoC CES and/or partner agencies under contract or the Memorandum of Understanding with LACDA.
 The number of families who can qualify for this preference will be limited to a number as annually determined by the LACDA.